Structural Engineering · PE/SE Licensed

 System Selection & Feasibility

-Comparative analysis of PEMB vs. conventional steel vs. concrete vs. CFS.
+Comparative analysis of PEMB vs conventional steel vs concrete vs cold-formed steel.
 Span optimization, load path analysis, cost-per-SF comparison, and schedule impact.
-Coordinated with preconstruction budgets.
+Coordinated with preconstruction budgets and architectural programming.

 02